mathewpareles/TIs-And-Superconductivity/README.md

 ## Superconductivity Research

-The goal of my Master's thesis was to discover a new class of superconducting material.
-We showed that it's easier to create the conditions for superconductivity in rotationally symmetric materials than in arbitrary materials.
+This repository demonstrates a new possible class of superconducting material.
+We show that it's easier to create the conditions for superconductivity in rotationally symmetric materials than in arbitrary materials.
-Here are some of the materials I studied (drawn in Reciprocal Space).
+Here are some rotationally symmetric materials (drawn in Reciprocal Space).

 <p align="center">
 <img src="/images/2.png" alt="4 fold mat" width="250"/>